Fritz the Cat (film): Funding and distribution

-Warner executives requested for the sexual content to be toned down and to cast big names for the voices.
-Bakshi refused, and Warner pulled their funding from the film, prompting Krantz to seek funds elsewhere.
-This led to a deal with Jerry Gross, head of Cinemation Industries, a distributor specializing in exploitation films.
-Although Bakshi had little time to pitch the film, Gross agreed to both fund and distribute it, seeing potential in its provocative content.
-Additional financing came from Saul Zaentz, who agreed to distribute the soundtrack album on his Fantasy Records label.
-In Australia, the film was also distributed by 20th Century-Fox.
+Warner Bros. subsequently requested that the sexual content be reduced and insisted on the inclusion of recognizable actors.
+When Bakshi refused to make these changes, the studio withdrew their financial support, forcing Krantz to seek alternative funding sources.
+This led to an agreement with Jerry Gross of Cinemation Industries, a distributor known for exploitation films, who agreed to finance and release the project after reviewing its provocative material.
+Additional financing came from Saul Zaentz, who arranged for the soundtrack album to be released through his Fantasy Records label.
+In Australia, the film's distribution was handled by 20th Century-Fox.

 Direction

 The film was the feature debut of writer and director Ralph Bakshi (pictured in 1979).